mth/u-boot-odroid-m2/README.md

 It is possible to have HDMI output on the installed Linux, provided that it uses at least 6.13 kernel compiled with `CONFIG_ROCKCHIP_DW_HDMI_QP` enabled and video mode (for example video=1920x1080@60) is given on kernel command line.
+You should use at least 6.15 kernel version, if you wish to use other video modes than 1920x1080.

 You may need to install newer kernel, if your distributions default kernel is older than 6.13 (for example on the Debian you can install experimental kernel packages, or possibly use the